We’re going back to basics with this Classic Chicken Noodle Soup made with homemade chicken broth

-These last few weeks when the weather and the leaves have been changing, I’ve been all about soups and stews!
-And this weekend I really went back to the basics with this chicken noodle soup and homemade chicken broth.
+These last few weeks when the weather and the leaves have been changing, I’ve been all about soups and stews.
+And this weekend I really went back to the basics with this chicken noodle soup made with my own homemade chicken broth.

 Put 2 1/2 quarts of stock in a large soup pot.